Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-setWindowState-f-1.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_kernel_qwidget.py
     :lines: 54-54

-In order to restore and activate a minimized window (while preserving its maximized and/or full-screen state), use the following:
+To restore and activate a minimized window (while preserving its maximized and/or full-screen state), use the following:

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_kernel_qwidget.py
     :lines: 59-59